equinixmetal-archive/docs-packet-legacy/guides/storage/minio.md

     "tag":["S3", "Object Storage", "Minio"],
-    "seo-title":"Minio Object Storage on Packet - Packet Technical Guides", "seo-description":"Learn how to deploy Minio's high-performance object storage system on Packet bare metal for your multi-tenant and large scale private-cloud environments", "og-title":"Minio Object Storage on Packet - Packet Technical Guides", "og-description":"Learn how to deploy Minio's high-performance object storage system on Packet bare metal for your multi-tenant and large scale private-cloud environments"
+    "seo-title":"Minio Object Storage on Packet - Packet Technical Guides", "seo-description":"Learn how to deploy Minio's high-performance object storage system on Packet bare metal for your multi-tenant and large scale private-cloud environments", "og-title":"Deploy Object Storage on Packet.",
+    "og-description":"Minio is a high performance distributed object storage server Learn how to deploy on Packet for multi-tenant & large-scale private cloud environments."
 }
 </meta> -->